-Bank fixed deposit or FD is a very popular investment option among investors looking for a guaranteed return.
+Bank fixed deposit (FD) is a very popular investment option among investors looking for a risk-free return.
 Fixed deposit can be defined as a financial instrument invested for a fixed tenure at a pre-defined interest rate.

 If you are investing into a bank fixed deposits to get tax deduction or with a expectation that it will save you tax with good return, then read below article before investing.

-5 Years fixed deposit eligible for tax deduction U/S 80C
+5 Years fixed deposit only eligible for tax deduction U/S 80C

-You can invest into a 1, 2, 3 or 5 year bank fixed deposit to get guaranteed interest from a bank.
+You can invest into a 1, 2, 3 or 5 year bank fixed deposits to get risk-free interest income from a bank.

-For whatever period you have invested, only 5 years bank fixed deposit is eligible for tax deduction under section 80C of income tax act, 1961.
+For whatever period you have invested, please remember, only 5 years bank fixed deposit is eligible for tax deduction under section 80C of income tax act, 1961.

-This means not all fixed deposits are tax deductible under section 80C.
-If the tenure is below 5 years, then deduction under section 80C is not allowed.
+This means, not all fixed deposits are tax deductible under section 80C.
+If the tenure of the fixed deposit is below 5 years, then tax deduction under section 80C is not allowed.

 5 Years post office time deposit scheme also qualify for section 80C deduction.

 If you have invested in a 5 year fixed deposit (FD), the amount so invested can be claimed as tax deduction from your gross total income to reduce your taxable income.